LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 }
 ```

-In the above code, the request is gotten from the context and checked if authenticated. `isAuthenticated()` comes from `passport.js` automatically; it says hey! does a session exist for this user?
-If so, keep going.
+In the above code, the request is gotten from the context and checked if authenticated. `isAuthenticated()` comes from `passport.js` automatically; it says. "hey! does a session exist for this user?
+If so, keep going."

 To trigger the login, in your `users.controller.ts` file: